-53. See, e.g., Support: Full Self-Driving Capability Subscriptions, TESLA, https://www.tesla.com/support/full-self-driving-subscriptions#faq (last visited April 12, 2022) ("Note: These features are designed to become more capable over time; however the currently enabled features do not make the vehicle autonomous.
-The currently enabled features require a fully attentive driver, who has their hands on the wheel and is prepared to take over at any moment.").
+53 See, e.g., Full Self-Driving Capability Subscriptions, Support, TESLA ("Note: These features are designed to become more capable over time; however the currently enabled features do not make the vehicle autonomous.
+The currently enabled features require a fully attentive driver, who has their hands on the wheel and is prepared to take over at any moment."),

-54. See CAL.
-CODE § 38750(a)(2)(B), supra note 14 ("An autonomous vehicle does not include a vehicle that is equipped with one or more collision avoidance systems, including, but not limited to, electronic blind spot assistance, automated emergency braking systems, park assist, adaptive cruise control, lane keep assist, lane departure warning, traffic jam and queuing assist, or other similar systems that enhance safety or provide driver assistance, but are not capable, collectively or singularly, of driving the vehicle without the active control or monitoring of a human operator."
-(Emphasis added)) The exception appears simply to make clear that traditional driver assistance systems do not render a vehicle "autonomous" because they do not drive, but merely assist.
+54 See Cal.
+Code § 38750(a)(2)(B): "(B) An autonomous vehicle does not include a vehicle that is equipped with one or more collision avoidance systems, including, but not limited to, electronic blind spot assistance, automated emergency braking systems, park assist, adaptive cruise control, lane keep assist, lane departure warning, traffic jam and queuing assist, or other similar systems that enhance safety or provide driver assistance, but are not capable, collectively or singularly, of driving the vehicle without the active control or monitoring of a human operator."
+(Emphasis supplied.)
+The exception appears simply to make clear that traditional driver assistance systems do not render a vehicle "autonomous" because they do not drive, but merely assist.
 Again, the key is capability, and FSD beta has this capability.